Is Acupuncture Covered by Insurance in Alberta?

 What credentials does the practitioner need to have?

-How Does Reimbursement Work?
+How Does Acupuncture Insurance Reimbursement Work in Alberta?

-What If I Don't Have Extended Benefits?
+What If I Don't Have Extended Health Benefits?

-Acupuncture is still accessible without insurance coverage.
-A few things worth knowing:
+Acupuncture is still accessible without insurance:

 Acupuncture fees are an eligible medical expense under CRA guidelines — you may be able to claim them on your personal income tax return